SPOT-CLOUD/frontend-challenge/README.md

 Dive into the way you solve problems, clean good code and we will be watching your git history : ).

 We will receive your application with an URL, you can use Vercel, Netlify, Heroku or Github/Gitlab Pages to do so.
-You must send your application before `Saturday 12 at 1AM(UTC)`

 ## Sending your solution